Head of Information,

 Catania adds that the flexibility and professionalism in the commercial negotiation was also a stand out.
 “Not only was it clear that SAS was investing in the partnership, but the plan, strategy and roll out was delivered to a tee,” says Catania.

 Gurry says the value they gain from thought leadership, best practice and international expertise is an important part of the partnership.
 “We like working with SAS’ advisory division because it’s clear they don’t just want us to buy more solutions, they want to make sure that we challenge our thinking and consider new ideas for gaining the most from our investment.”

 “At the core of it we want to be able to give our customers an unparalleled experience, have flexibility in our business and the ability to quickly pursue new opportunities,” says Catania.
 “Modernising our technology is a key enabler.”

 Gurry says since the upgrade to the new platform, IAG is well on the way to realising the power of its data.
 “Advanced analytics is a high priority for IAG,” says Gurry.
 “We have a lot of data, but now we can start unleashing the power of that information.”

 IAG wanted to manage its information as a strategic asset to help insulate from disruption and drive new opportunities.

-Initial testing saw a reduction in the time to analyze 20 million records against 186 variables, from 17 hours to just one minute.
+Initial testing saw a reduction in the time to analyse 20 million records against 186 variables, from 17 hours to just one minute.